 by TSSA Legal Counsel

 Texas weather has always been a little unpredictable, but the in the last five years we have seen some devastating natural disasters and casualty events.
-Hurricane Harvey wreaked havoc on the coast, the ice storm of 2021 basically shut down the entire state for almost a week, sporadic hailstorms and most recently, tornadoes, devastating winds and flooding affected many parts of the state.
+Hurricanes have wreaked havoc on the coast, ice storms have basically shut down Texas for days at a time, sporadic hailstorms and most recently, tornadoes, devastating winds and flooding affected many parts of the state.
 It's important to create a natural disaster plan so that you and your onsite staff know exactly what to do before the unexpected happens.
 Click here to read an article on developing a disaster plan for your facility.

 In this blog post, we will provide links to helpful Self-Storage News magazine articles written by members who have been impacted by casualty events, TSSA Goldbook© legal articles on natural disasters and TSSA forms that you may need if your facility is affected by severe weather events.